Dosti Dushmani: Plot

 The film begins with three soulmates, Sandeep, Ranjit, & Prakash.
 Daaga, Ranjit's father, is a deadly gangster.
 In a swap, Ranjit hands him over to the Police.
 However, he absconds with his wife & daughter Rekha, evading Ranjit, whom Sandeep's parents foster.
 Years roll by, and the three mates grow along with their bondage.
 Sandeep becomes a renowned Doctor, Ranjit is a fearless cop, and Prakash is a leading criminal lawyer.
 The three always have uphill battles with Daaga, who must achieve the apex in crime and is unbeknownst to Ranjit.
 Besides, Ranjit & Prakash perturb with hotheaded Sandeep against injustice.

 Meanwhile, annoyed, Daaga hurls his henchman, who molests Ranjit’s pregnant wife, Lata.
-Here, enraged, Sandeep wallops the blackguard and takes a word from Latha to be quiet.
+Here, enraged, Sandeep wallops the blackguard and takes a word from Lata to be quiet.
 Exploiting it, Daaga slays his sidekick and incriminates Sandeep.
 Thus, a rift arises as duty-bound Ranjit apprehends Sandeep, and Prakash defends him.
 Since Sandeep is compelled, Prakash forges a woman, Rekha, as Sandeep’s wife and acquits him.
 However, Ranjit does not give up and ceaselessly seeks to unearth the fact, but in vain.
 Next, Sandeep truly knits Rekha.
 Prakash falls for a pickpocket, Shanti, a victim of Daaga.
-Ongoing the situation gets more complex, Latha reveals the truth to Ranjit.
+Ongoing the situation gets more complex, Lata reveals the truth to Ranjit.
 Nevertheless, he wholeheartedly accepts her.
 At last, the three fuse and cease Daaga when Ranjit & Rekha realize they are siblings and Daaga is their father.
 Finally, the movie ends on a happy note, with the three proceeding with their friendship.